-For detailed plan information, including information on eligibility, loans, withdrawals, and distributions, please read the Summary Plan Description (PDF).
+For detailed plan information, including information on eligibility, loans, withdrawals, and distributions, please read the Summary Plan Description (Google Doc: 54 KB).
 See below for FAQs about contributions, eligible compensation, rollovers and transfers, investments, and investment advice.

-You may make an employee contribution on a per pay period basis up to the IRS annual contribution limit.
-In 2018, this limit is $18,500 if you are under age 50 and $24,500 if you are or will be at least age 50 during 2018.
+You may make an employee contribution on a per pay period basis up to the IRS annual contribution limit (see the IRS Annual Contribution Limits and Maximum Allowable Compensation Levels - Google Doc: 12 KB).
 If your employee contributions reach the IRS contribution limit during the year, they will be suspended for the remainder of the year.
 Your NYU match will also be suspended.

 After a year of service, NYU will make a non-elective contribution of 5% of your base salary on a per pay period basis up to the IRS annual compensation limit.
-In 2018, this limit is $275,000.
 NYU will also make a matching contribution equal to your employee contributions that do not exceed 5% of your base salary on a per pay period basis up to the IRS annual compensation limit (see the IRS Annual Contribution Limits and Maximum Allowable Compensation Levels - Google Doc: 12 KB).

 For the employee contribution, it is your total cash compensation for the pay period, which includes base salary, additional compensation, activity pay, overtime pay, cash bonuses, summer compensation, and any additional compensation for duties performed.
 Your employee contribution election does not apply to any imputed income, allowances, subsidies, stipends, or other amounts that you did not earn for services performed.

-Unlike employee contributions, NYU matching and non-elective contributions are made to a match-eligible participant based on your “base salary” for the pay period, which generally means the base salary paid as an employee for services rendered to the University in your primary appointment position.
+Unlike employee contributions, NYU matching and non-elective contributions are made to a match-eligible participant based on your “base salary” for the pay period.
+Base salary is paid to an employee for services rendered to the University in your primary appointment position.
 For faculty members, base salary means the base salary for your primary appointment position, plus compensation for any administrative assignment which carries a title and summer compensation paid up to 3/9 of the academic base year salary.
 See NYU Retirement Plan Eligible Compensation for more details.

 You may make a rollover contribution to the NYU Retirement Plan.
 The rollover contribution must meet applicable IRS requirements.
 The Plan does not accept rollovers of Roth 401(k), Roth 403(b), or other non-qualified plan accounts.

-If you are an eligible employee, you may transfer your account balances from your NYU Supplemental Tax Deferred Annuity Plan or NYU Polytechnic Defined Contribution Retirement Plan accounts into the Plan.
+If you are an eligible employee, you may transfer your account balances from your NYU Supplemental Tax Deferred Annuity Plan account into the Plan.

 You can choose investments through the TIAA website or by contacting the NYU Retirement Plans Helpline at TIAA at 844-NYU-TIAA (844-698-8422).
-The Plan offers a range of TIAA and Vanguard investment funds, so that you can choose the investments that are right for you.
+The Plan offers a range of investment funds, so that you can choose the investments that are right for you.

-Before making any investment decision, you should read The Vanguard Group and TIAA booklets and the prospectuses for each fund in which you may wish to invest.
+Before making any investment decision, you should read the booklets and the prospectuses for each fund in which you may wish to invest.
 You can order booklets and prospectuses directly from the TIAA website or by contacting the NYU Retirement Plans Helpline at TIAA at 844-NYU-TIAA (844-698-8422).

 If you do not provide affirmative investment directions, your account will be invested in the Plan’s default investment fund, which is currently the Vanguard Target Retirement Fund appropriate to you at age 65.
 Target retirement funds automatically adjust your investment allocation, determined by your age and date of retirement.

-Yes, investment advice from TIAA (PDF) is available with respect to the TIAA and Vanguard investments offered on the Plan’s investment menu.
+Yes, investment advice from TIAA (PDF: 195 KB) is available with respect to all investments offered on the Plan’s investment menu.
 Advice is available online, by phone, or through a one-on-one counseling session.
 To schedule a consultation, visit TIAA.org/schedulenow or by calling the NYU Retirement Plans Helpline at TIAA at 844-NYU-TIAA (844-698-8422).

-You can elect an employee contribution appropriate for you based on a percentage of pay, flat dollar amount, or maximum amount that allows you to contribute up to the IRS annual limit (see the illustration below).
+Elect an employee contribution based on a percentage of pay, flat dollar amount, or maximum amount (to contribute up to the IRS limit).